stephensaville/gcodebuilder/README.md

 GCodeBuilder is written in Java using the OpenJFX version of the JavaFX GUI framework.
 GCodeBuilder *should* run on all platforms supported by Java and OpenJFX, but the primary developer uses Linux and MacOSX systems, so these will have the best support.
-In addition to OpenJFX, GCodeBuilder also depends on Jackson, Log4j, JUnit and Lombok.
+In addition to OpenJFX, GCodeBuilder also depends on Jackson, Google Guava, Log4j, JUnit and Project Lombok.
 The primary developer uses IntelliJ IDEA Community Edition for Java development.